akaliutau/cs-problems-revisited/src/main/java/problem/backtracking/notes.md

 1. there must be multiple ways to solve problem, and it is necessary to find the optimal one

-2. the whole space of variants can be represented by the tree of possibilities
+2. the whole space of variants can be represented by the tree of possibilities, traversed using DFS

-3. every path can be segmented
+3. every path can be segmented into steps/chunks

 Algorithm: